Codecademy/docs/content/c-sharp/concepts/math-functions/terms/tanh/tanh.md

 ---
 Title: '.Tanh()'
-Description: 'Computes the hyperbolic tangent of a given angle in radians'
+Description: 'Computes the hyperbolic tangent of a given angle in radians.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'